XiaoyuYE123/XiaoyuYE123.GitHub.io/index.md

 ## Welcome

-My name is YeXiaoyu.
-I am an IBI1 student at the Zhejiang University - University of Edinburgh (ZJE) Institute.
+My name is Xiaoyu Ye.
+I am a undergraduate at ZJE.
+My major is bioimfomatics.
+I have a sweet teeth and I like chocolate and cakes.
+Moreover, I like making dessert and bread by myself.x

 You can see the ZJE website [https://github.com/XiaoyuYE123/XiaoyuYE123.GitHub.io.git](https://zje.zju.edu.cn/zje/main.htm)